-So happy to introduce you officially to my newest, proudest quilt pattern.
-This is the Pixie Medallion!
+So happy to introduce you officially to the Pixie Medallion!
 I have enjoyed making several medallion quilts in the last few years so I decided it was time to design and make my own based on what I learned and like best about past experiences.
 Get the pattern Here.

 One of my goals since I started publishing quilt patterns in magazines was to have one featured in American Patchwork and Quilting.
 This month, that dream came true in a big way!
 Not only is my Wavelength quilt pattern inside, the quilt I made is on the cover! yea!